Olivier Giroud: Tours

 On 28 May 2008, it was reported that Giroud had agreed to a three-year deal with Ligue 2 club Tours.
 The striker was lured to the club by sporting director Max Marty who had previously served as the chief executive officer of Grenoble, Giroud's former club.
-Giroud was also fond of Tours' manager Daniel Sanchez stating "It's always a plus to have a former striker as a coach.
+Giroud was also fond of Tours's manager Daniel Sanchez stating "It's always a plus to have a former striker as a coach.
 His advice to me really helped a lot.
 With him, I progressed in my positioning and also in front of goal".
 Giroud was given the number 12 shirt and, due to injury, made his club debut on 3 September 2008 in a 2–1 defeat to Boulogne in the Coupe de la Ligue.
 He made his league debut a week later playing the entire match in a 1–0 win over Nîmes.
 A month later, Giroud scored his first goal for the club converting the opener in a league match against Lens.
 In the second half, he scored another goal to cap a 3–1 win.
 Two weeks later, Giroud scored his third goal for the club in a victory over Ajaccio.

 In the Coupe de France, Giroud scored five goals in two matches.
 In the eighth round of the competition, he scored the team's only goal in a 1–0 win over semi-professional club Pacy Vallée-d'Eure.
 In the ensuing round against Réunionais club Jeanne d'Arc, Giroud scored four goals in a 7–1 win.
 Tours would later be eliminated in the next round by Lorient.
 After his four-goal display against Jeanne d'Arc, Giroud followed up the performance by scoring goals in back-to-back league matches against Montpellier and Metz.
 After a double against Nîmes on 20 February 2009, the striker suffered an injury, which forced him to miss three league matches.
 After making two substitute appearances on his return, in his first start since the injury on 3 April against Angers, Giroud scored the team's opening goal in a 3–1 win.
 Giroud later re-aggravated the previous injury in training, which led to him missing the entire month of April as Tours were contesting a promotion battle with several clubs.
 Despite losing Giroud, the club went unbeaten in the four league matches he missed.
 On his return against Boulogne on 8 May, Giroud scored his final goal of the season in a victory.
-In Tours' final three league matches of the campaign, the club failed to achieve a win, which resulted in the club failing to earn promotion to Ligue 1.
+In Tours's final three league matches of the campaign, the club failed to achieve a win, which resulted in the club failing to earn promotion to Ligue 1.
 Giroud finished the season with 27 total appearances and 14 goals.